 Seasonal activities in Little Sahara State Park

-This event is the biggest weekend event in the park, occurring around the Easter period.
-Campers stream in from far and near having made reservations from as far back as weeks ago.
-Visitors are entertained by views of skilled snake handlers capturing numbers of rattle snakes in the area.
+This event is the biggest weekend event in the park, occurring in the late spring.
+Campers stream in from far and near having made reservations from as far back as months ago.
+Visitors are entertained by views of skilled snake handlers capturing numbers of rattlesnakes in the area.
 This event closes with a ceremony to award the hunter with the longest snake.
 Concessions to provide refreshments and groceries are always located nearby during this period.

-If you just want to get away from a very busy life, coming to the park at the off season period is a good way to unwind.
-There are limited people in the park at the off season period so the park is very relaxing.
-You could choose to go to another part of the park where you would not meet any other person.
-The peace of the park after most visitors have gone home is quite special, and provides an excellent way to decompress.
+If you want to get away from a hectic life, coming to the park during the off-season is an excellent way to unwind.
+There are a limited number of people in the park at this time of year, so the park is typically tranquil and relaxing.
+The peace of the park after most visitors have gone home is quite distinctive and provides an excellent way to decompress.
+Especially for those who spend a lot of time working.

-There is an observation center from which you can get a great view of ATV running on the sand dunes..
+There is an observation center from which you can get a great view of ATV riders running on the sand dunes.
 Binoculars are recommended if you want a close-up view.
 Watching the riders race their ATVs over the seemingly endless sand dunes is an experience not to be missed, especially if you’re lucky enough to catch the spectacle at sundown.
+Make sure you pack your camera in the RV for some amazing photos to share on social media.